-- Let your gym membership lapse and work out with your kids, or get some exercise while they play.
+Go work out with your kids instead, or get some exercise while they play.

-- Travel with treats.
 Pack a car cooler for each summer day outing — complete with water jugs, reusable cups, sandwiches, and snacks.
 If your short outing turns into a long one, there will be less temptation to drive in the drive-thru.